Skip to main content

 d_new[e.id] = e.k1

-if new_column in quads_kicks_df.columns:
+if new_column in quads_kicks_df.columns and not REWRITE:

 print(f"Column '{new_column}' already exists.
 Skipping step.")